 Just last week, Groupon was touting its Groupon Goods unit as a potential panacea to the narrowing of the daily deals market.
 But the move might not be such a positive one: Groupon Goods may be about to choke Groupon to death.
 As investors evaluate whether the company has hit rock bottom, it’s the company’s e-commerce business, Groupon Goods, that may be its biggest liability.

-Part of the concern investors should have about the goods business is just how vital Groupon Goods is to the company’s bottom line.
+Part of the concern investors should have about the goods business is just how vital Groupon Goods is to the company’s top line.
 The division accounted for 45% of total revenue in Q3 2012 and that’s only set to increase.
 Meanwhile, income from the company’s daily deals business declined for the second straight quarter.
 But dig into the Q3 financials a bit more, and it’s possible to see for the first time how little the goods business leverages the existing assets — which Groupon has spent hundreds of millions of dollars developing.

 Goods Erases the Leverage in Groupon’s Local Business